mehdimo/car-price-prediction/README.md

 root
  +-data: contains the training data.
  |
- +-fronend: frontend application by Angular
+ +-frontend: frontend application by Angular
  |
  +-model: backend predictor model in python and Flask API.